fbpx

 • Keep a slower pace until the children learn to play together.

-• Allow the child in the wheelchair to hold the ball in their lap as they move.
+• Allow children using wheelchairs to hold the ball in their lap as they move.

 • Use smaller and lighter balls.